 Baroness Jill Pitkeathley (Chair)

 Baroness Jill Pitkeathley has been a Member of the House of Lords since 1997.
-Chair of the Professional Standards Authority she previously worked in the voluntary sector as Chief Executive of Carers National Association (now CarersUK).
+President of the NCVO, she was Chair of the Professional Standards Authority and previously worked in the voluntary sector as Chief Executive of Carers National Association (now CarersUK).
 She has been Chair of the Council for Healthcare Regulatory Excellence, the Children and Family Court Advisory and Support Service and the New Opportunities Fund.
 She was also a Member of the Commission on Unclaimed Assets.

 Peter Holbrook (ex officio Social Enterprise UK)